Contaminated air on board

-For various reasons, numerous toxic substances can infiltrate the cabin via the air conditioning system.
-This happens almost continuously, even in new and well maintained aircraft.
-The concentration of this contamination however, is normally too low to be observed directly (no smell, not visible).
-Most people will not immediately be affected by it.
-Medical issues after a flight (like a soar throat, coughing, flu-like symptoms) are often wrongly not linked to contaminated air on board.
-Nevertheless, this so-called Long Term Low Level Exposure can eventually lead to more serious health problems.
-This depends on one’s personal immune system, but it goes for both crew members and frequent flyers.
+Due to various causes, various harmful substances can enter the cabin through the air conditioning system.
+This occurs almost continuously, even in new and well-maintained aircraft.
+However, the concentration of this contamination is usually too low to be directly noticeable (no smell, not visible).
+Most people do not immediately experience any symptoms.
+Complaints after the flight (such as throat discomfort, coughing, a flu-like feeling) are often incorrectly not attributed to contaminated air onboard.
+Nevertheless, long-term or repeated exposure, known as “Long Term Low Level Exposure,” can indeed lead to more serious health issues.
+This depends on each individual’s immune system, but it applies to both crews and frequent flyers.

 Fume Events

-Can a Fume Event happen any moment?
+Can a Fume Event happen at any time?

 Incidents are still underreported